Semen Semenchenko

-First Deputy Chairperson of the Verkhovna Rada of Ukraine Committee on National Security and Defence and the commander-founder of the volunteer territorial defence battalion "Donbas", based in Donetsk.
+First Deputy Chairperson of the Verkhovna Rada of Ukraine Committee on National Security and Defence and the commander-founder of the Donbas Battalion, a territorial defence battalion based in Dnipropetrovsk and Donetsk Oblasts.
 He was a deputy of the Verkhovna Rada from 2014 to 2019.

 Personal life

 Semenchenko was born as Konstantin Igorevich Grishin (Константин Игоревич Гришин) on 6 June 1974 in Sevastopol.
 He is ethnically Russian.
 He moved to Donetsk at an early age.
 In 1993 he entered the Black Sea Higher Naval Institute of Nakhimov, and transferred to the Sevastopol National Technical University, faculty of finances.
 From 2006 to 2008 Semenchenko studied to become a film director.
 He has three sons – Hryhoriy, Mykhailo, and Artem.

 Career

 According to Semenchenko, he and the other members of the Donbas Battalion gained combat experience in the Ukrainian army or Soviet Army.
 He said he worked in "business activities in the field of security" before the war in Donbass.
 Semenchenko, the founder of the Donbas Battalion, said in May 2014: "Our state needs defending, and we decided that if the army could not do it, we should do it ourselves."

 On 19 August 2014, Semenchenko was wounded by shrapnel when his forces were hit by mortar fire before entering the town of Ilovaisk, 18 kilometers east of Donetsk.
-He underwent an emergency surgery and recovered slowly.
+He underwent emergency surgery and recovered slowly.
 He was later awarded the Order of Bohdan Khmelnytsky by the Minister of Internal Affairs Arsen Avakov.
 During 2014 he was always photographed wearing a balaklava.
 Removing it on 1 September 2014, he stated, "I was never afraid, I was worried about my family; they are now safe and I'm not afraid."

 Semenchenko made his entry into national politics prior to the 2014 Ukrainian parliamentary election.
 Appearing second on the party list of Samopomich, he was elected to the Verkhovna Rada.

-On February 9, 2015 by the Decree of the President of Ukraine Semen Semenchenko delegated his powers as a commander of the Donbas battalion to Anatolyi Vynogrodskiy though being a founder of the battalion Semenchenko remained its honoured commander.
+On February 9, 2015, by the Decree of the President of Ukraine Semen Semenchenko delegated his powers as a commander of the Donbas battalion to Anatolyi Vynogrodskiy though being a founder of the battalion Semenchenko remained its honoured commander.

 Semenchenko was the Samopomich candidate in the 27 March 2016 early mayoral election in Kryvyi Rih.
-With 10.92% of the vote he lost this election to Yuriy Vilkul (who won the re-election with 74.18%.
+With 10.92% of the vote he lost this election to Yuriy Vilkul (who won the re-election with 74.18%).